boodland/Intro-To-Machine-Learning/README.md

 ## Setup

-Run /projects/tools/startup.py file to install/download all the dependencies
+Run /projects/tools/startup.py file to install/download all the dependencies.

+It will first check for the python modules, then download and unzip a large dataset that we will use heavily later.
+The download/unzipping can take a while.